oscarsaleta/PBala/Examples/README.md

 int main(int argc, char *argv[])
 ```

-In the <a href="c_example.c">C example file</a> we show how to read some arguments from the command line while checking for some possible errors, and then print them to stdout.
+In the [C example file](c_example.c "C example") we show how to read some arguments from the command line while checking for some possible errors, and then print them to stdout.
 The same procedure can be generalised for any number and type of arguments and to perform the desired computations afterwards.

 ### Python
 The Python executions work similarly to C executions, because arguments are passed to the script from the command line execution, so our program needs to be able to read and use them.